openzipkin/brave/brave-impl/README.md

 threads.
 The ServerSpanThreadBinder allows you to bind the original span state to the new thread.
 See also next section: brave and multi threading.

-## FixedSampleRateTraceFilter ##
+## about trace filters ##

+You might not want to trace all requests that are being submitted:

+*   to avoid performance overhead
+*   to avoid running out of storage

+and having a big enough sample might be good enough.

+A TraceFilter's purpose is to decide if a given request should get traced or not.
+Both the ClientTracer and ServerTracer take a List of TraceFilters which should be the same and before starting with a new Span they will check the TraceFilters.
+If one of the TraceFilters says we should not trace the request it will not be traced.

+The decision, should trace (true) or not (false), is taken by the first request and should be passed through to all subsequent requests.
+This has as a consequence that we either trace a full request tree or none of the requests at all which is actually good.

-When getting the ClientTracer you need to provide a TraceFilter.
-There is a TraceFilter implementation that comes with brave-impl which is FixedSampleRateTraceFilter.
+There is a TraceFilter implementation that comes with brave-impl which is com.github.kristofa.braveFixedSampleRateTraceFilter.
 This TraceFilter is created with a fixed sample rate provided through its constructor.
 The sample rate can't be adapted at run time.
 Behaviour: